Shoulder rehab exercises you can do in the gym

 This one will strengthen 3 of the deepest muscles of your shoulder joint, the external rotators of the rotator cuff complex.
 The main function of the rotator cuff is to stabilize and center the humeral head in the joint socket, the glenoid cavity.

-A simple way to do this is sidelying with a dumbbell (video below).
-Note the towel roll between the upper arm and the side of the body – doing this allows your upper arm bone (the humurus) to rotate more freely; it’s a much more comfortable way to perform the exercise than just resting your arm against your side.
+A simple way to do this is side lying with a dumbbell (video below).
+Note the towel roll between the upper arm and the side of the body – doing this allows your upper arm bone (the humerus) to rotate more freely; it’s a much more comfortable way to perform the exercise than just resting your arm against your side.
 A little weight goes a long way on this one, start with the smallest dumbbell you have and work your way up as needed.

 The bottom line on shoulder rehab exercises

-For men over 50, there’s a lot of accumulated wear and tear over the years on the shoulder joints.
-By integrating these shoulder rehab exercises into your routine, you can help your shoulder joints stay in proper alignment and moving freely.
+- By integrating these shoulder rehab exercises into your routine, you can help your shoulder joints stay in proper alignment and moving freely.

-Include the external rotation exercise at the end of your workout.
+- Include the external rotation exercise at the end of your workout.

-If you’re on my Stay Strong Forever workout plan, you can use either or both of these exercises as on of your Rebuilding Exercises for that day.
-If you’re also doing 2 other rebuilding exercises for other body parts, alternate the low trap pulldown with external rotation every other workout.
+- If you’re also doing 2 other rebuilding exercises for other body parts, alternate the low trap pulldown with external rotation every other workout.

 Making these simple changes will help keep your shoulders strong in a balanced way, alleviate weakness-related pain, and set you up to reach your highest possible level of pain-free shoulder joint function.